hieptl/netflix-clone/README.md

 >
 > - React Element is cheap.
 >
-> - Once React Element is created, they never be mutated.
+> - Once React Element is created, they never are mutated.
 >
 > - As mentioned above, we are writing Javascript along with HTML, we can do that because React provides the concept of JSX (Javascript XML).

 > 2nd NOTE:
-> - If you run the code, the Netflix's header would be appeared.
+> - If you run the code, Netflix's header would have appeared.
 >
-> - However, we can break down Netflix's header into smaller components in order to reuse them and it would be easy to maintain.
+> - However, we can break down Netflix's header into smaller components to reuse them and it would be easy to maintain.
 >
-> - Components are small UI pieces which will be combined together to build your application.
+> - Components are small UI pieces that will be combined to build your application.
 >
 > - You can imagine you are playing Lego.